irkghub/Jekyll/blog.md

 ---
-layout: page
 title: Blog
+layout: ''
 ---
+This is the first blog on jekyll